feyzatopgul/TicTacToeGame-SwiftUI/README.md

 <img src= "https://i.imgur.com/qEDkgRT.png" width="600">

-### TabBar

-The app has a tab bar with two tabs: HomeViewController and FavoritesViewController.
-Both of them are embedded in Navigation Controllers.

 ### HomeView

 HomeViewController displays 10 popular burger places around if the location service is enabled.If the location is not enabled, a warningView is displayed to ask users to enable locations.
 It also shows an alert when the device is not connected to the internet.
 There is a search button that performs navigation to SearchViewController.